openshift/enhancements/enhancements/network/multus-services.md

 ### Goals

-- Provide a mechanism to access to endpoints (by virtual IP address, DNS names), which is organized by Kubernetes service objects, in phased approach.
+- Provide a mechanism to access to the endpoints (by virtual IP address, DNS names), which is organized by Kubernetes service objects, in a phased approach.

 ### Non-Goals